Trump's ex-press secretary says former administration's handling of Covid-19 was 'tragic' - KESQ

 One of former President Donald Trump’s top ex-aides said Tuesday that the Republican’s “vanity got in the way” of his administration’s response to Covid-19.

 “I think the President’s vanity got in the way,” she said.
-“He was working for his base, not for this country.”
+“He was working for his base, he was not working for this country.
+He didn’t wear a mask quickly enough.”

-She added, “I don’t think I’ll ever forgive myself with respect to Covid.”
+She added, “I was part of that.
+I don’t think I’ll ever forgive myself with respect to Covid.
+I don’t think I can ever redeem myself.”

+Grisham worked as East Wing communications director, White House press secretary and chief of staff to Melania Trump during the Trump administration.
+Grisham recently published a book, “I’ll Take Your Questions Now,” which gives a firsthand account of her time in the White House.

+Grisham said if Trump runs and wins the White House in 2024, the country can expect “very draconian policies,” and noted he would not be inhibited by having to run for reelection.

 The-CNN-Wire